-Understanding taxes on life insurance premiums and payouts
+Understanding taxes on life insurance premiums and payouts.

-Generally, a life insurance payout to your dependants won’t be taxed and can be paid as either a lump sum or income stream.
+Generally, a life insurance payout to your dependents won’t be taxed and can be paid as either a lump sum or income stream.
 However, the tax-free status of death benefits can be affected when purchased via a superannuation fund and/or is paid out to non-dependants.

 Use this guide to help you navigate through the confusion of life insurance and taxes:

 The premiums for a policy that is owned by a superannuation fund are tax-deductible to the fund because Super-owned policies are typically paid with pre-tax dollars.

 There is a 15% contributions tax applied on super contributions, including insurance premiums.
 However, these are typically refunded in the form of a rebate to members (the life insured) as the fund can claim it as a tax deduction.

 Under a keyman structure, premiums are often tax deductible, but benefits are taxable.
 This is due to the policy being owned by a company or business partner.

 Just because premiums are tax deductible under a Super fund, does not mean it’s the best option for you, especially considering your beneficiary might have to pay taxes on your death benefit.